 Yes.
 If you don't seek medical attention, two things could happen:

-- Your health could be at risk due to a severe, life-threatening injury.
+• Your health could be at risk because of a severe, life-threatening injury.

-- Your accident claim could be denied due to lack of evidence.
+• Your accident claim could be denied because of the lack of evidence.

 Who investigates South Dakota motorcycle accidents?

-What should I do if another driver claims I caused my motorcycle accident?
+What should I do if another driver claims that I caused my motorcycle accident?

-If the other driver claims you’re at fault for the crash, contact the police, then contact us.
+If the other driver claims that you’re at fault for the crash, first contact the police and then contact us.
 You want the police at your motorcycle accident.
 They can investigate your crash and create an accident report.
-But there's no guarantee the police will get everything right.
-That's why it's critical that you contact our law firm as well.
-We can conduct an independent investigation into your accident.
-We know what questions to ask and what evidence to look for to build a strong legal case.
-That's because we have decades of experience handling such complicated crashes.
+But there’s no guarantee that the police will get everything right.
+That’s why it’s critical that you contact us as well.
+One of our lawyers can conduct an independent investigation into your accident.
+They know what questions to ask and what evidence to look for when building a strong legal case.
+That’s because they have decades of experience handling such complicated crashes.

 Should I call my insurance company after my motorcycle accident?

 Yes.
-However, we recommend keeping your comments to a minimum.
-Anything you say to an insurance company—even your own insurance company—could potentially be used to reduce or deny your accident claim depending on the circumstances of your accident.
-That's why it always pays to be cautious.
-Contact our law firm as soon as possible as well.
-We can deal directly with the insurance company, so you can focus on what really matters—your recovery.
+However, our team recommends keeping your comments to a minimum.
+Anything you say to an insurance company – even your own insurance company – could potentially be used to reduce or deny your accident claim, depending on the circumstances of your accident.
+That’s why it always pays to be cautious.
+Contact us as soon as possible as well.
+Our attorneys can deal directly with the insurance company so that you can focus on what really matters – your recovery.

 Should I talk to the other driver's insurance company after my motorcycle crash?

-No. You should absolutely not talk to the other driver's insurance company.
-Anything you say can be used by them to deny your accident claim.
-And that's often why they contact you or other accident victims.
-They're looking for any piece of information they can use to avoid having to pay for your accident-related expenses.
+It is in your best interests to talk to a lawyer before speaking with the adverse insurance company because anything you say can be used by it to deny your accident claim.
+That’s often why insurance companies will contact you or other accident victims.
+They’re looking for any piece of information that they can use to avoid having to pay for your accident-related expenses.

 Should I accept a settlement offer for my motorcycle accident?